582-41W-VA/lia-Eventify/RFP.md

 **Description**: Connectify is a new client seeking to create a platform that connects people and fosters community building.
 Their goal is to simplify event creation, participation, and management while enhancing user experience and engagement.

 ## 2. Problem Statement
-Eventify seeks to address the following challenges:

-1. **Lack of an efficient event management system**: Tasks such as event creation, scheduling, and participant management are currently cumbersome and reduce user satisfaction.
+As the client, Connectify is facing several challenges that hinder our ability to provide an exceptional platform for event management and user engagement:

+1. **Inefficient Event Management**:
+   - Our users experience difficulties with event creation, editing, and deletion.
+Current features lack critical functionalities such as tag management, image uploads, and effective event categorization.

+2. **Limitations in Event Search and Discovery**:
-2. **Limited personalized experiences**: Users struggle to find events that match their interests, location, and schedule due to inadequate search and recommendation features.
+   - Users struggle to discover events of interest due to inadequate filtering, sorting, and personalization options.
+Additionally, the ability to manage saved event collections is not fully realized.

-3. **Lack of engagement tools**: Users need features to interact with events and foster community connections, such as commenting, liking, and saving events.
-4. **Inadequate user account and profile management**: Users require seamless registration processes and the ability to track their event history and preferences.
+3. **Insufficient Community Interaction**:
+   - The absence of robust commenting, liking, and flagging features reduces community engagement.
+This limits communication between event organizers and attendees.

+4. **Lack of Data-Driven Insights**:
+   - Administrators are unable to monitor platform activity effectively due to the lack of real-time analytics and reporting tools, which hinders the platform's growth and optimization.

 ## 3. Project Goals
-This project aims to achieve the following measurable outcomes:
+Connectify hopes to achieve the following measurable goals through this project:

-1. **Simplify event management**: Provide a unified platform for creating, managing, and tracking events efficiently.
+1. **Centralized Event Management**:
+   - Develop an intuitive system that allows users to efficiently create, edit, and delete events.
+   - Include support for essential features such as tags, image uploads, and event categorization.

+2. **Enhanced Event Discovery**:
-2. **Deliver personalized experiences**: Offer tailored event search and recommendations based on user interests, location, and schedule.
+   - Implement advanced search and filtering functionalities based on categories, locations, dates, and popularity.
-3. **Enhance engagement and interaction**: : Foster community interaction through tools such as commenting, liking, and saving events.
-4. **Improve user account and profile management**: : Enable users to register, manage their profiles, and access their event history and preferences seamlessly.
+   - Provide tools for users to manage and explore their saved event collections seamlessly.

+3. **Improved Community Engagement**:
+   - Enable users to interact with events through comments, likes, and flagging mechanisms.

+4. **Data-Driven Administration**:
+   - Equip administrators with analytics dashboards to monitor platform activity, user engagement, and flagged content.

 ## 4. Required Features
 The Eventify Solutions portal must include the following key features: